 That old adage ‘the world is your oyster’ has never rung more true.
 Flights link once remote destinations, luxury trains add opulence and romance to cross-country routes, and indulgent cruises have become as popular and easy to plan as that annual road trip, especially for those that travel with an unlimited budget.

-For those to whom money is no object the style of travel differs largely from ours, with trips often planned as celebratory breaks to mark the closure of a new deal, or fashioned specifically to allow much needed R&R. Busy professionals are electing to spend well-deserved holidays with their children and parents, often welcoming friends into the mix.
+For those for whom money is no object, the style of travel differs largely from ours, with trips often planned as celebratory breaks to mark the closure of a new deal, or fashioned specifically to allow much needed R&R. Busy professionals are electing to spend well-deserved holidays with their children and parents, often welcoming friends into the mix.
 Something particularly popular in Africa is going off the grid and on safari for a rewarding and tangible experience that puts people back in touch with the basics, with nature and with each other.

 Whether they are city, island or bush-based breaks; the wealthy want their activities to be personalised and conducted by dedicated guides that follow their specific interests.